Semi-Parametric Inducing Point Networks and Neural Processes: Background

+A specific motivating example for developing efficient semi-parametric methods is the problem of genotype imputation.
+Consider the problem of determining the genomic sequence $\by \in \{\mathrm{A},\mathrm{T},\mathrm{C},\mathrm{G}\}^k$ of an individual; rather than directly measuring $\by$, it is common to use an inexpensive microarray device to measure a small subset of genomic positions $\bx \in \{\mathrm{A},\mathrm{T},\mathrm{C},\mathrm{G}\}^p$, where $p \ll k$.
+Genotype imputation is the task of determining $\by$ from $\bx$ via statistical methods and a dataset $\Dtrain = \{\bxi, \byi\}_{i=1}^n$ of fully-sequenced individuals \citep{li2009genotype}.
 Imputation is part of most standard genome analysis workflows.
 It is also a natural candidate for semi-parametric approaches \citep{li2003modeling}: a query genome $\by$ can normally be represented as a combination of sequences $\by^{(i)}$ from $\Dtrain$ because of the biological principle of recombination \citep{kendrew2009encylopedia}, as shown in \Cref{fig:genome_imputation_full}.
 Additionally, the problem is a poor fit for parametric models: $k$ can be as high as $10^9$ and there is little correlation across non-proximal parts of $\by$.
-Thus, we need an unwieldy number of parametric models (one per a subset of $\by$), whereas a single semi-parametric model can run imputation across the genome.
+Thus, we need an unwieldy number of parametric models (one per subset of $\by$), whereas a single semi-parametric model can run imputation across the genome. \paragraph{Attention Mechanisms} Our approach for designing semi-parametric models relies on modern attention mechanisms \citep{vaswani2017attention}, specifically {\em dot-product attention} $\Att(\bQ, \bK, \bV)$, which combines a query matrix $\bQ \in \mathbb{R}^{d_q \times e_q}$ with key and value matrices $\bK \in \mathbb{R}^{d_v \times e_q}$, $\bV \in \mathbb{R}^{d_v \times e_v}$ as